toolisticon/camel-spring-boot-testutils/README.md

 ### Test rule

-There is a lot written about Camel Spring Testing, but all approaches are based on inheritance or using a special runner.
-If this is not an option fo you, you may use the test rule for this:
+There is a lot written about Camel Spring Testing, but all approaches are based on inheritance (`SpringTestSupport`) or using a special runner (`CamelSpringBootRunner`).
+There are good reasons for doing so, but if you are not able to do so, for example using a different runner , you may use the supplied JUnit test rule for this:

     ...
     import org.springframework.test.context.junit4.rules.CamelSpringClassRule;